Analogue Black Holes in Reactive Molecules: Introduction

 In this work, we point out that reactive molecules with a unit probability of reaction at a short distance provide a natural simulator to study scattering problems in BHs.
 While the long-range part of the interaction between two molecules is a van der Waals potential, chemical reactions occur or two molecules form long-lived complexes in the short range~\cite{complex0,complex,complex1}.
 Some molecules like KRb have a unit probability of reaction such that whenever the separation between two molecules decreases down to a certain short length, chemical reactions occur with 100\% probability~\cite{Yejun0,Yejun3}.
 In other words, the incident wave moves towards the origin in the relative motion coordinates without returning.
 This one-way traffic is reminiscent of what happens to matter or gravitational waves traveling towards the event horizon of a BH.
 Moreover, when molecules interact with high partial-wave scatterings or dipole-dipole interactions, a potential barrier arises.
 Near its maximum, the potential barrier is well approximated by an inverted parabola, similar to the barrier outside of the event horizon of a BH.
-Therefore, reactive molecules could serve as a natural quantum simulator of relevant BH physics, as shown in Fig.\ref{Fig1}.
+Therefore, reactive molecules could serve as a natural quantum simulator of relevant BH physics outside the event horizon.
+In Fig.\ref{Fig1}, we show that the scattering of reactive molecules exhibits similar behavior as a scalar field scatters with the potential barrier outside the event horizon of a black hole.

 In the literature, the unit reaction of molecules has been described as a ``black hole'' boundary condition based on the observation that matter waves go in without returning ~\cite{BHboundary,BHboundary2}.
 However, there has been no attempt to formally connect reactive molecules to BH physics in a quantitative means.
 As we will show, the loss rate of reactive molecules exhibits a thermal-like distribution near the maximum of the potential barrier, in the same manner as a scalar field scatters with a BH.
 Thermal-like scatterings and connections to BH physics are hence readily accessible in current experiments.
 It is also worth mentioning that reactive molecules are highly controllable compared to other systems like quantum Hall states in two-dimensional electron gases.
 The potential barrier can be easily tuned by changing the angular momentum quantum number or the strength of dipole-dipole interaction by varying the electric field strength.
 As such, the effective temperature in the thermal-like scattering is highly tunable.